These instructions are based on using my Budding Kits but it all still applies if you have a your own box or bought a different type.

 Rear Vent Holes

 Most OATH design boxes including these pictured have rear vent holes.
 Some people might suggest closing all exits except for the main single entrance so the bees have no choice but to use it.
 I leave the vent holes open and found the bees use them as normal and use the entrance as normal.

 This is where the waiting game begins.
 The best chances and most progress will be made during the warmer months.
-During the cooler months progress may be slow and chances of a new Queen may be slim.
+During the cooler months progress may be slow.
 The bees will gradually fill the box with structure and stores.
 There’s reports of a new Queen and brood being created within a couple of months, and also ones that have taken over a year.
 It may depend on your area and the strength of your colony.
 Your colony needs to be strong before being able to create a new colony.

 waiting … checking… waiting…..

 Because there’s the clear Perspex window, you can remove the timber lid and check the progress of the bees any time without disturbing them.
 If they are taking for ever and cover up the clear window, you can replace it with another piece of Perspex, or use a clear plastic sheet of any kind.
 Something like a A4 clear binder sheet works.

 If they gradually fill the box out with structure, Pollen pots and Honey pots, and there’s no space for brood to be created, then i’d probably remove some structure from the middle of the box so there’s room for new brood.
 Of course you could create a bit of a mess with broken honey pots so you’d want to assess it before doing that.